World Plants Logo

 General Description

 A medium to large-sized evergreen tree that can reach mature heights of 50 m.
-Abies firma holds a crow of straight branches that tilt upwards of approximately 20 degrees.
+Abies firma holds a crown of straight branches that tilt upwards at approximately 20 degrees.

 Landscape